 Are you missing a few of the technical skills listed?
 We would still like to see your application.
 While the skills above fit our vision of this role, we are open to those candidates with a strong knowledge foundation that are fast learners and highly motivated to close any skill gaps.

 Compensation & Benefits

 HOT values transparency and equity.
 All HOT compensation globally is set according to a framework detailed on our website.
 HOT also offers:

-We seek to recruit persons that reflect the diversity of the communities we work with.
-HOT does not discriminate on the basis of age, gender identity and expression, national origin, race and ethnicity, physical ability, religious or belief systems, political convictions, or sexual orientation.
-Further, HOT seeks to support the development and advancement of staff within the organization.
+We seek to recruit persons that reflect the diversity of the communities we work with and further, to support their retention and advancement within the organization.
+HOT does not discriminate on the basis of ability, age, gender identity and expression, national origin, race and ethnicity, religious beliefs, or sexual orientation.
 Our staff includes people who are parents and nonparents, the self-taught and university educated, and from a wide range of socio-economic backgrounds, lived experiences, and perspectives on the world.
 HOT is an equal opportunity employer.
 We seek to live our values and promote inclusivity in all locations.
 All of our staff work collectively and individually to promote a constructive and sensitive approach to others from a variety of backgrounds, where the work of all is valued and respected.

 HOT is committed to diversity within our team, and recognizes our role in closing the digital divide, including identifying obstacles that certain groups face in developing skills needed for roles in the humanitarian & technology sectors.
 Women, nationals of developing countries, and members of other underrepresented groups are strongly encouraged to apply.

 Please complete the application by October 9**, 2022**.
 Your CV/resume should not exceed 2 pages.